 Part of doing justice to this project of scholarly inquiry was also putting into practice an activist slogan from the disability rights movement: nothing about us without us.
 This phrase, coined by early disability activists, reminds us that we should not only be foregrounding the narratives of disability produced by disabled people themselves, but we should be wary of confining disability to its representations alone.
 While close readings of literary characters can reveal how ableist structures operate and disability theory may provide useful frameworks by which we might analyze our objects of study, what frequently gets sidelined in classrooms are the everyday lives of disabled people and the ways disabled people have learned to live within and in spite of ableism.
-Instead, narratives about the disabled by ablebodied writers often come to stand in or speak for disabled experience.
+Instead, narratives about the disabled by ablebodied writers often come to stand in or speak for the disabled experience.
 Community organizers like Alice Wong and Vilissa Thompson have taught me that to truly understand disability requires us to attend to more than the many spectacular narratives of misery or overcoming that so often dominate our critical attention.
 Which stories of disability are we not paying attention to?
 We have a responsibility to the quotidian, the everyday of disability, not just the “extreme or exotic bodies,” which David Turner sees as “deflect[ing] attention from the experiences or representations of thousands of people whose impairments were less visually apparent or unusual” (3).
 Only attending to sensational or “interesting” cases contributes to an erasure of the extensive archive of disabled experience that remains understudied and undervalued.
 As my LPS students would come to discover, disabled people have long theorized ways of living that enabled them to thrive—a disabled wellbeing.
 To trace the multiple forms that disabled being takes requires us to suspend our ongoing assumptions about disability and to see disability on its own terms, even if those terms challenge what we think we know about disability as a shifting category of human experience.